alonswartz/notesium/README.md

 ## CLI

-Notesium is primarily tested and supported on Linux, with only preliminary tests performed on MacOS and Windows.
+Notesium is primarily tested and supported on Linux, with only preliminary tests performed on macOS and Windows.

 ### Installation